MohamudMussa/ims-demo/README.md

 ```
 and copy and paste the link you wanted to clone, here it is again - [GitHub][https://github.com/MohamudMussa/ims-demo.git]

-3. Now its time to open the programme, I used *Eclipse* but you can use anything that allows Java to run.
+3. Now its time to open the program, I used *Eclipse* but you can use anything that allows Java to run.
-4. *OR EVEN* you'd be able to
+4. You are aslo able to do the follow - Left click in the correct folder containing the project > then select

 ```
 GIT BASH